bitdruid/python-wayback-machine-downloader/README.md

 ## CSV Output

 Each snapshot is stored with the following keys/values.
-These are either stored in a sqlite database while the download is running or saved into a CSV file after the download is finished when the `--csv` argument is set.
+These are either stored in a sqlite database while the download is running or saved into a CSV file after the download is finished.

 For download queries: